OTRS/otrs.github.io/doc/manual/installation/7.0/en/_sources/content/performance-tuning.rst.txt

 Clustering
 ----------

 For very high loads, it can be required to operate OTRS on a cluster of multiple front-end servers.
-This is a complex task, and it is recommended to `contact OTRS group for consulting <mailto:sales@otrs.com>`__.
+This is a complex task with many pitfalls.
+Therefore, OTRS Group provides support for clusters in its `managed OTRS <https://otrs.com/how-to-buy/>`__ environment exclusively.

-The following restrictions have to be considered:

-1. The `/opt/otrs` directory must be shared or synchronized.
-2. The contents of the directory `/opt/otrs/var/run` must not be shared.
-You can use a symlink to `/run/otrs` to point to a local directory, for example.
-3. The OTRS cache must be shared.
-You can either use the default file-based cache that OTRS provides on a shared file system in `/opt/otrs/var/tmp/CacheFileStorable` (which could be slow), or use the `memcached based cache backend <https://otrs.com/otrs-feature/feature-add-on-cache-memcached-fast/>`__ mentioned above.